Checkmk

 Checkmk also supports monitoring via IPv6 — even in dual stack.
 The order of resolution here is given by the operating system settings (/etc/gai.conf).
 In the Additional IPv4 addresses and Additional IPv6 addresses fields only IP addresses in dot or colon notation are allowed, so alternative DNS names are not permitted.

 For some applications it is necessary to set the IP address family to No IP.
-This applies to hosts queried via a special agent, and to the push mode of the Checkmk agent in CSE Checkmk Cloud.
+This applies to hosts queried via a special agent, and to the push mode of the Checkmk agent.
 You can read more about this in the following section on monitoring agents.

 3.3.
 Monitoring agents